firebase/firebase-cpp-sdk/release_build_files/readme.md

 -   Changes
     -   Analytics: Removed `SetCurrentScreen()` following its removal from iOS SDK and deprecation from Android SDK.
+Please use `LogEvent` with ScreenView event to manually log screen changes.
     -   Instance Id: Removed support for the previously-deprecated Instance ID SDK.
     -   Remote Config: The previously-deprecated static methods have been removed.
         Please use the new instance-based `firebase::remote_config::RemoteConfig`